Advice Complexity of Treasure Hunt in Geometric Terrains: Regular terrains

-When the agent first hits an obstacle $O$ at a point $r$ while moving along the line $M$, the agent starts searching for the other point $r'$ of intersection of $M$ with the perimeter $R$ of the obstacle $O$ by using Procedure $CowPath(R,M,r)$ described below. $CowPath$ is a version of the Cow Path walk on the line (searching for an unknown point in the line, cf. \cite{BCR}) transposed to the walk on the perimeter $R$.
+Suppose that the agent hits an obstacle $O$ at a point $r$ while moving along the line $N$.
+The agent starts searching for the other point $r'$ of intersection of $N$ with the perimeter $R$ of the obstacle $O$ by using Procedure $CowPath(R,N,r)$ described below. $CowPath$ is a version of the Cow Path walk on the line transposed to the walk on the perimeter $R$.

-The agent identifies two directions of travelling on $R$, call these directions $dir_1$ and $dir_2$, and starts in direction $dir_1$.
-(The agent could start in any of the two directions but it must be unambiguously defined).
-The directions are defined as follows.
+The agent identifies two directions of travelling on $R$, call these directions $dir_1$ and $dir_2$, defined as follows.
+Let $a$ and $b$, with $a\leq b$, be the distances between $r$ and the two closest vertices of the polygon $O$ along the perimeter $R$.

+If $a<b$ and $a\leq 1$ then $dir_1$ is towards the vertex at distance $a$.
+(In this case the agent can see this vertex).
+Otherwise (either both distances $a$ and $b$ are equal, or they are both larger than 1), the agent could start in any of the two directions but it must be unambiguously defined.
 There are two cases.

 If the point $r$ is one of the vertices of the polygon $O$ then $dir_1$ corresponds to the side adjacent to $r$ forming a smaller angle with direction North.

 If the point $r$ lies in the interior of a side $e$ of the polygon $O$ then $dir_1$ is defined as follows.
 If $e$ is horizontal, then direction $dir_1$ corresponds to West.
 Otherwise, the direction $dir_1$ corresponds to the part of $e$ in the Northern half-plane defined by the horizontal line passing through $r$.
 In all cases, $dir_2$ is the other direction than $dir_1$.